The world fails men.

 And too often, for a long time afterward.

-NOTE: Some may cover familiar territory but the next several posts will cover topics I believe are The Things Men Don’t Know.
+NOTE: Some may cover familiar territory but the next several posts will cover topics I believe are The Things We Don’t Teach Men.
 The things we aren’t teaching people.
 Things that are critical to couples and families not breaking from within on account of a bunch of good people who just didn’t know better.
 Yes, it’s a huge pile of broad generalizations.
 But as the emails from guys “like me” continue to come in, I am always struck by how similar all the stories are.
 Time to talk more about it.